 - Distracted Driving: An experienced car accident attorney in Illinois will likely tell you that one of the most common causes of car accidents in the state is distracted driving.
 In fact, distracted driving accounts for anywhere from 25 to 50 percent of all motor vehicle accidents.
 While many states, including Illinois, have adopted laws that make cell phone usage illegal while driving, other distractions like loud music, adjusting the radio or an electronic device, rubbernecking, and even distractions caused by other passengers remain a threat.

 - Driver Fatigue: Fatigue is a much more common cause of motor vehicle accidents in the United States than many people think, and the state of Illinois is not immune.
-In the United States, more than 100,000 motor vehicle accidents every year involve a driver who is too tired to operate a vehicle safely.
+In the United States, more than 100,000 motor vehicle accidents every year involving a driver who is too tired to operate a vehicle safely.
 A driver who is fatigued often has slower reaction times, putting himself and others in danger.
 Additionally, a fatigued driver could fall asleep at the wheel.

 - Speeding: Speeding is the second most common cause of motor vehicle accidents in the United States.
 Although it may be tempting to exceed the speed limit when drivers are in a hurry, the results can be catastrophic.
 Not only does it take more time for vehicles to slow down or stop when traveling at high rates of speed, but the damage that is done in a collision is typically significantly worse as well.

 - Impaired Driving: When most people think of impaired driving, they picture driving drunk or while under the influence of illegal drugs.
-Unfortunately, however, an alarming number of motor vehicle accidents occur each year that involve a driver who is under the influence of their own over the counter or prescription medication.
+Unfortunately, however, an alarming number of motor vehicle accidents occur each year that involve a driver who is under the influence of their own over-the-counter or prescription medication.

 Motor vehicle accidents can result in significant property damage, serious or disabling injuries and even death.
 Fortunately, many accidents can be prevented by following a few simple tips.

 - Be Aware: Drivers should avoid using cell phones or other electronic devices, or anything else that takes their attention away from the road.
-It only takes a split second for a child or animal to run into the road, or another vehicle to stop unexpectedly.
+It only takes a split second for a child or animal to run into the road, or for another vehicle to stop unexpectedly.

-- Defensive Driving: It is important for drivers to remember that the guy in the next car could be impaired, distracted or fatigued.
+- Defensive Driving: It is important for drivers to remember that the guy in the next car could be impaired, distracted, or fatigued.
 Practicing defensive driving techniques like not following too closely, paying attention to the location of other vehicles, and expecting the unexpected can help prevent car accidents.

-- Never Drive While Impaired: While drinking and driving causes an estimated 300,000 vehicle incidents in the United States every day, it is important to remember that many other issues can cause impairments in reaction time and judgement as well.
+- Never Drive While Impaired: While drinking and driving causes an estimated 300,000 vehicle incidents in the United States every day, it is important to remember that many other issues can cause impairments in reaction time and judgment as well.
 Drivers should never operate a motor vehicle when beginning new medication until they know how they will react, never operate a vehicle while taking medication that alters thinking or reaction time, and never drive while ill or upset if possible.

 - Traffic Laws: Remember that traffic laws are specifically designed to help keep Illinois roadways safe.
 Obey traffic signs and signals, and avoid exceeding the posted speed limits to help lower the risk of becoming involved in an auto accident.